-- Stopping distance will increase. - · Brakes could overheat and fail.
+- Stopping distance will increase. - Brakes could overheat and fail.

-• Suspension, bearings, axles and other body parts could break or experience accelerated wear that will shorten vehicle life.
+• Suspension, bearings, axles and other parts of the body could break or experience accelerated wear that will shorten vehicle life.

 - Tires could fail.

 - Tread separation could occur.

 - Tire could separate from its rim.